 9.1.
 Noncompetition.
 Employee and Company agree and acknowledge that the Company has developed and owns valuable Confidential Information (as defined in Section 9.2 of this Agreement) and that the Company has developed substantial goodwill.
 Employee and Company further agree and acknowledge that the Company has a substantial and legitimate interest in protecting the Company's Confidential Information and goodwill.
 Employee and Company further agree and acknowledge that the provisions of this Section 9 are reasonably necessary to protect the Company's legitimate business interests and are designed to protect the Company's Confidential Information and goodwill.
 During the term of this Agreement, or any other period in which amounts are paid hereunder, the Employee shall not, as a shareholder, employee, officer, partner, consultant or otherwise, engage directly or indirectly in any business or enterprise which is "in competition" with the Company or its successors or assigns.
-A business or enterprise "in competition" with the Company includes only a business or enterprise that is engaged in any business activity of the Company within a one hundred (100) mile radius of any facility operated by the Company.
+A business or enterprise that is engaged in any business activity of the Company within a one hundred (100) mile radius of any facility operated by the Company.